 - Are there multiple injuries?

-- Are there signs of neglect, such as an unkempt, persistently dirty or smelly child - and especially in a child with learning difficulties or chronic illness?
+- Are there signs of neglect, such as an unkempt, with poor hygiene?

 - Are the findings consistent with the developmental age of the child?